 BUR: 65,384 takeoffs and landings per year.

-Of the major LA area corporate jet airports, Van Nuys is by far the most popular.
+Out of all the best private airports in LA, VNY is by far the most popular.
 The airport lies in the middle of Van Nuys, California just north of the Hollywood Hills.
-The airport serves the communities North West of LA, and the famous Beverly Hills area.
+It serves the communities northwest of LA, and the famous Beverly Hills area.
 It is also the airport of choice for Hollywood, being the setting of many movie and television scenes, such as Madmen and Airwolf.

-VNY is well situated just a few blocks off of the I405 north of Hwy 101, as mentioned just north of the Hollywood hills.
-It has two runways – 8000 ft, and big enough for the largest jets, and a 4000 ft. runway, too short for must jets but good for turboprops.
-The airport is moderately busy with private and business jet traffic and some military usage as well.
-Of the four executive airports, VNY has far more takeoffs and landings than any of the other airports.
+VNY is well situated, just a few miles off the I-405, north of H-wy 101.
+It has two runways – one is 8000 ft, and large enough for the biggest jets, and a 4000 ft. runway, too short for most jets but good for turboprops.
+The airport is moderately busy with private and business jet traffic and some military flights as well.
+Of the four executive airports, VNY is the busiest, and has by far the most takeoffs and landings than any of the other airports.

-Van Nuys boasts the largest corporate jet fleet in Southern California, with too many aircraft and too much turnover to count.
-The airport is home to every type of jet from large to small.
-With its fleet, location, and services, Van Nuys is positioned as the premier airport for the LA airport.
-When looking for empty legs to LA, expect 90% of them to desire to end in Van Nuys.
+Van Nuys houses the largest corporate jet fleet in Southern California, and with its location, and services, it’s positioned as the prime airport for the LA area.
+When looking for empty legs to LA, expect 90% of them ending in Van Nuys.

-John Wayne-Orange county airport, in Santa Ana California, is one of 4 main corporate airports that serve the LA area.
-It has some very popular features, such as location, and a few drawbacks as well.
-SNA is a very typical corporate aviation airport, with a runway length just big enough for the largest corporate jets, but restricting major commercial traffic.
-This allows the airport to focus on general aviation and reduces delays but can cause some minor issues when the weather becomes a problem.
-But since it never rains in southern California, that’s not really a problem, right?
+John Wayne Airport, Orange County, in Santa Ana California, is one of the 4 main corporate airports that serve the LA area.
+As do most places, it has some very popular features, as well as drawbacks.
+SNA is a typical corporate aviation airport, with a runway length just big enough for the largest corporate jets, restricting major commercial traffic.
+This allows the airport to focus on general aviation and reduces delays but can cause some minor issues when the weather’s bad.
+But since it never rains in Southern California, that’s not really a problem, right?

-John Wayne Airport, named after the famous western actor is well situated on I405 south of Los Angeles, in the middle of affluent Orange County.
-For many living in the Southern LA area, it is the preferred airport, beating out nearby, and much busier Long Beach airport.
-With a single jet runway and a small parallel GA runway for small piston aircraft, it does not offer much in the way of redirects when winds are not favorable.
-This means a landing may be slightly rougher than anticipated if there is a cross wind, but with favorable winds, it is just right.
-(LGB has 3 main runways!)
+John Wayne Airport, named after the famous western actor, is situated on the I-405 south of Los Angeles, in the middle of Orange County.
+It’s usually the preferred airport for many people living in the southern LA area, beating the much busier Long Beach airport.
+With a single jet runway and a small parallel GA runway for small piston aircraft, landing may be slightly rougher than anticipated if there is a cross wind, but with favorable winds, it’s absolutely fine.
+(LGB has 3 main runways)

 As with the other LA area General Aviation airports, SNA does not have customs.
-Shortly after September 11th, the local customs offices at LAX determined to stop clearing customs into their satellite airports like Van Nuys, Long Beach, and Santa Ana, so all international flights must fly into LAX, however outbound customs can still be obtained on a case by case basis, so you may depart to international destinations.
+Shortly after September 11th, the local customs offices at LAX determined to stop clearing customs at their satellite airports like Van Nuys, Long Beach, and Santa Ana, so all international flights must fly into LAX.
+However, outbound customs are sometimes open for individual cases that wish to depart to international destinations.

-There are about 30 corporate jets and turboprops available for charter out of the SNA airport.
-These aircraft range from Pilatus and King Air turboprops up to Challenger 604s and other large jets, and everything in between.
-These aircraft will charge a small, competitive reposition fee to go to other area airports for departures, and add to the huge Southern California charter fleet that boasts many of the newest, largest, fastest aircraft in the fleet, as well as a few older, budget-oriented aircraft as well.
-Some of our favorite operators are based at this airport, and we look forward to getting your request for any departures from SNA or any of the LA area airports.
+There are about 30 corporate jets and turboprops available for charter from the SNA airport.
+These aircraft range from Pilatus and King Air turboprops, through Challenger 604s to other large jets, and everything in between.
+These aircraft will charge a small, competitive repositioning fee to go to other Los Angeles airports for departures.

-Long Beach Airport or Daugherty Field is one of the largest executive airports in the LA area, and one of the two that offer commercial flights as well as private jet services.
-The airport is due south of downtown LA, just east of the LA River, positioned on I-405.
-It is close to the Long Beach docks, as well as many other industrial areas, and infamous inner-city areas like Compton.
-The locale can be a deterrent for private jet fliers who are looking for a safer, easier airport experience.
+Long Beach Airport or Daugherty Field is one of the largest executive airports in the LA area, and one of two that offer commercial flights as well as private jet services.
+The airport is located south of downtown LA, just east of the LA River, near the I-405.
+It’s close to the Long Beach docks, as well as many other industrial areas, and inner-city areas like Compton.
+The location can scare away some private jet flyers who are looking for a safer, better airport experience.

-As noted in the airport’s name, the field is named after Earl S. Daugherty, a famous barnstormer in the 1920s.
+The airport is named after Earl S. Daugherty, a famous barnstormer from the 1920s.
 Prior to the airfield being established pilots landed their biplanes on the local beach.
 Daugherty convinced the city to open a municipal airstrip, which would be home to many famous aerobatic pioneers.

-LGB airport has a small amount of commercial service, with Jet Blue being its largest operator, due to noise abatement restrictions in place limiting the number of daily departures of both commercial and commuter traffic.
-However, the airport is still a hub to commercial traffic which has no restrictions.
-The airport boasts 5 runways with the longest being a 10,000 ft runway capable of landing any size jet.
+LGB airport has a small amount of commercial service, with Jet Blue being its largest operator.
+Due to noise abatement restrictions in place, the number of daily departures of both commercial and corporate traffic is limited.
+The airport has 5 runways with the longest being a 10,000 ft runway capable of landing any size jet.
 Three of the other four runways are also jet capable, allowing aircraft to land at LGB in any type of wind.

 Long Beach airport is not as well established with charter jet operators as the other four airports in LA.
 There are only 16 aircraft calling the airport home and most of these are large jets like Gulfstreams.
-The long runway and facilities lend the airport to being a large jet field.
-Yet there are a number of small jets as well, and the operators at LGB are known for good pricing, and a willingness to reposition to area airports to pick up a flight.
-Standing second place in take offs and landings, LGB airport should certainly be considered as one of the top executive airports in the Los Angeles Area.
+However, standing second place in takeoffs and landings, LGB airport should certainly be considered as one of the top executive airports in the Los Angeles Area.

-Burbank, California’s Bob Hope airport, or KBUR is one of the least busy of the executive airports surrounding the Los Angeles area.
-The airport has commercial as well as private jet service and is situated on the northeast side of the city of LA.
-One of the major drawbacks of BUR with regards to private traffic is the location.
-Servicing Burbank, Pasadena, and Glendale, it is not well situated to any of the more glamorous and glitzy LA residential area, but rather is in the midst of more middle-class suburban areas.
+Burbank, California’s Bob Hope airport, or BUR is one of the least busy of the executive airports surrounding the Los Angeles area.
+The airport has commercial as well as private jet services and is situated on the Northeast side of LA.

-Burbank has two runways that are able to service most jets, up to and including a Boeing 737, allowing it to be usable by Boeing Business Jets and similar VVIP airliners.
-The runways are north and south and east and west facing allowing landings in a variety of wind direction.
-With a lower amount of traffic than the other four area executive airports, BUR seldom has traffic issues, which can benefit private jets looking to depart quickly and without delays.
+Burbank has two runways that are able to service most jets, up to and including a Boeing 737, allowing it to be usable by Boeing Business Jets and similar VIP airliners.
+BUR is less busy than the other four area executive airports, so it seldom has traffic issues, which can benefit private jets looking to depart quickly and without delays.